Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Generation of Event Chains

 \subsection{Evaluation Methods}

-We aim at understanding if created contexts help humans and automatic classification to estimate the associated emotion.
+We aim at understanding if including the generated contexts allows humans and automatic classification to estimate the associated emotion more consistently.
 At the same time, the created narratives shall be coherent.

 \paragraph{Coherence.} We evaluate coherence with a zero-shot shuffle test \citep{laban-etal-2021-transformer} using an LLM to compute the sequence likelihood of event chains (\Cref{sec:csa}).
 The resulting scores are compared against various permutations in which the order of events is shuffled.
-A high coherence score is assigned to the original event chain if it ranks favorably among its shuffled permutations.
+A high coherence score (total range from 0 to 1) is assigned to the original event chain if it ranks favorably among its shuffled permutations.

 \paragraph{Human Annotation.} We analyze generated events as well as the impact of backstories on evoked emotions by conducting human annotation studies.
-We ask crowd workers to annotate emotions as well as to assess the quality of a sample (3~annotators per instance, see \Cref{app:anno} for the setup).
-Given an event chain (or an event description), annotators have to choose the most prominent emotion from our set the author of the text presumably felt in the end.
+We ask crowd workers to annotate emotions as well as to assess the quality of a sample (3~annotators per instance, see \Cref{app:anno} for the setup).\footnote{We use Prolific (\url{https://www.prolific.com/}).} Given an event chain (or just one event description), annotators have to select the most prominent emotion the author of the text presumably felt in the end.
 Events are additionally annotated on a Likert scale from 1 to 5 regarding vagueness and plausibility, as well as whether they are assumed to be written by a human or by an AI.
 An important aspect in the evaluation is that we do not only evaluate the average agreement, but particularly aim to identify the cases where a reasonable context allows for an improved annotation.

+For the human annotation, we sample a set of 10 events from our dataset (one from each event type category) and collect 39 annotations for this sample.\footnote{We collect 39 annotations for each event since we intend to compare these to the annotations of 13 corresponding event chains (with 3 annotations each).} Additionally, we sample 90 more events (nine from each event type category) and collect 3 annotations each, so we can evaluate the quality of the generated texts on a sample of 100 events (10\% of our dataset).
+To annotate entire narratives, we collect 780 annotations of event chains, which corresponds to three annotations per 13 backstories, generated by each of the two methods, for each of the 10 sampled events.